intershop/helm-charts/charts/iom/docs/ExampleDemo.rst

   kubectl get pods -n iom
   NAME                                                  READY   STATUS    RESTARTS   AGE demo-iom-0                                            0/1     Running   0          1m50s
-  demo-mailhog-5dd4565b98-jphkm                         1/1     Running   0          1m50s
+  demo-mailpit-5dd4565b98-jphkm                         1/1     Running   0          1m50s
   demo-postgres-7b796887fb-j4hdr                        1/1     Running   0          1m50s

   # Once all pods are "Running" and "READY", the installation process of IOM is finished.
   kubectl get pods -n iom
   NAME                                                  READY   STATUS    RESTARTS   AGE demo-iom-0                                            1/1     Running   0          3m20s
-  demo-mailhog-5dd4565b98-jphkm                         1/1     Running   0          3m20s
+  demo-mailpit-5dd4565b98-jphkm                         1/1     Running   0          3m20s
   demo-postgres-7b796887fb-j4hdr                        1/1     Running   0          3m20s

 When all pods are *Running* and *Ready*, the installation process is finished.
 You should check the first terminal window, where the installation process was running.

 Now the web GUI of the new IOM installation can be accessed.
-In fact, there are two Web GUIs, one for IOM and one for MailHog.
-According to the configuration, all requests dedicated to *localhost* will be forwarded to the IOM application server, any other requests are meant for an integrated SMTP server (*MailHog*).
+In fact, there are two Web GUIs, one for IOM and one for Mailpit.
+According to the configuration, all requests dedicated to *localhost* will be forwarded to the IOM application server, any other requests are meant for an integrated SMTP server (*Mailpit*).
 Open the URL https://localhost/omt in a web browser on your Mac.
 After accepting the self-signed certificate (the configuration did not include a valid certificate), you will see the login page of IOM.
 Login as *admin/!InterShop00!* to proceed.

-Any other request that is not dedicated to localhost will be forwarded to *Mailhog*.
-To access the web-GUI of *Mailhog*, open the URL https://127.0.0.1/ in your web browser.
-Once again you have to accept the self-signed certificate and after that, you will see the *Mailhog* GUI.
+Any other request that is not dedicated to localhost will be forwarded to *Mailpit*.
+To access the web-GUI of *Mailpit*, open the URL https://127.0.0.1/ in your web browser.
+Once again you have to accept the self-signed certificate and after that, you will see the *Mailpit* GUI.

 Upgrade IOM
 ===========